The following are the by-laws that were approved during the Organizational Meeting on July 26, 2018.

 Section 1.
 Name.
 The name of the Corporation shall be the Subsurface Utility Engineering Association (SUEA).
 This organization will hereafter be referred to as the Corporation in this document.

 Section 2.
 Principal Office.
 The principal office of the corporation shall be as designated by the Board of Directors from time to time.

 Section 1.
 Regular Member Firm.
-Any firm that is engaged in performing subsurface utility engineering services may become a Regular Member by making written application to the President accompanied by payment of one year's dues.
-"Engaged in performing subsurface utility engineering services" means any private, for-profit organization where one of its purposes is managing certain risks associated with utility mapping at appropriate quality levels, utility coordination, utility relocation design and coordination, utility condition assessment, communication of utility data to concerned parties, utility relocation cost estimates, implementation of utility accommodation policies and utility design.
+Any firm that is engaged in performing subsurface utility engineering services, licensed by the relevant governmental board of professional engineers and/or land surveyors, if applicable, may become a Regular Member by making written application to the President accompanied by payment of one year's dues.
+"Engaged in performing subsurface utility engineering services" means any private, for-profit organization where one of its purposes is to investigate and depict existing underground utility infrastructure through the collection and analysis of records, visual, geophysical, and/or exposure methods and assigns achieved Utility Quality Levels to non-visible Utility Segments and Utility Features based upon the integration of all the analyzed data with professional judgment at a defined point in time, and depict those data for engineering decisions.
 A representative of a Regular Member shall have one vote on matters before the Corporation and may serve on the Board of Directors.

 Section 2.
 Associate Member Firm.
 Any firm engaged in the manufacturing and/or supplying of subsurface utility engineering equipment, supplies, hardware, software or services that support but is not engaged in performing subsurface utility engineering services may become an Associate Member by making written application to the President accompanied by payment of one year's dues.
 An Associate Member shall not have voting rights and may not serve on the Board of Directors.